Smuzzies/comfyui_image_gallery/README.md

 ## Features

 - Display images with responsive thumbnails.
-- Modern and professional design.
+- Modern and professional design for desktop browser and mobile.
 - Pagination for easy navigation.
 - Click on thumbnails to view full-sized images in a lightbox (Fancybox).
 - Dark mode aesthetic for an elegant look.